 APC includes peer-reviewing, editing, publishing, archiving and other costs associated with the publication of the articles.

-Individual waiver requests will be considered on a case-by-case basis and for authors from low-income countries.
+Individual waiver requests will be considered on a case-by-case basis for authors.

 Authors submitting from our parent OMICS Group member institutions have their APC covered in full or in part by their institutions.
 Find out more about our Open Access membership program.